The toughest part of running Cerebra has been finding, hiring, losing, and firing employees.

 What kind of company would I be creating if my staff weren’t desirable resources?

 When a Cerebran gets to the point where they’ve weighed their options and decided to make a move, I’m genuinely chuffed for them.
 That kind of decision takes courage, and courage should always be recognised and rewarded.
 Not once in our nine years have I ever counter-offered in the hope of retaining someone who wants to leave.
 I mean, if staff leave and go on to something better, that’s great.
-If they go on to something mediocre or even terrible, that’s also great (I’m not completely immune from a smidgen of schadenfreude.)
+If they go on to something mediocre or even terrible, that’s also great (I’m not entirely immune to a smidgen of schadenfreude.)

 How much of an insult is it to someone to only offer them more money when they have already decided to go?
 And how kak is that individual if their only reason for resigning is hedging their bets against a counter-offer?